-Education and insight from the leading judges, academics, and legal professionals who are transforming the practice of law.
-Join us live or watch on demand.
+Education and insight from the judges, in-house leaders, and legal professionals who are transforming the practice of law.
+These are webinars you'll actually want to watch—we promise.

 Professional responsibility and cybersecurity go hand-in-hand.
 Here you’ll learn how to avoid getting hacked and how to respond when you do, what steps attorneys must take to protect client data, and how the “reasonableness” of cybersecurity protections is determined.